alpo22/trivia/README.md

 - when click 'share' on last screen, copy should change to 'copied'
 - show error/warning when submit without making a choice
 - update the api path to / (in page.js).
 That didnt work in dev.
+- you can cheat and look at the API response to see the answers...

 Identify who said the 5 simpsons quotes https://simpsons.fandom.com/wiki/Homer_Simpson#Quotes